-- (1) The City of Memphis may decertify the SBE for any of the following reasons: - (a) Changes in the firm's circumstances since the certification of the firm that render the firm unable to meet the eligibility standards; - (b) Information or evidence that was not available to the City at the time the firm was certified that, if available, would have resulted in a denial of certification; - (c) Information that was concealed or misrepresented by the firm in connection with the certification application or review conducted by the City; - (d) A change in the certification standard or requirements of the City since the certification of the firm; - (2) Prior to taking formal action, the City staff shall provide the business with written notice of the proposed revocation.
-During the pendancy of the proceeding, the SBE firm's certification shall remain valid.
-The Office of Contract Compliance staff shall then prepare a recommendation regarding the proposed revocation for review and approval by the Chief Operating Officer.
-If approved by the Chief Operating Officer, the OCC shall issue an Initial Notice of Decertification to the SBE owner by certified mail.
-The SBE may appeal the Initial Notice of Decertification.
-If the SBE owner fails to appeal the Initial Notice of Decertification.

-Decertification within the time period set forth in this section, the decertification shall be final and take effect immediately.

-(3) If the OCC decertifies an SBE proposed to work, or currently working, on a contract, the decertified SBE's participation on the contract may no longer be counted toward fulfillment of the City's SBE goals.
-If the contractor no longer meets the City's SBE goals after the decertification of the former SBE, the contractor shall be required, within thirty (30) days after notification by the Office of Contract Compliance, to demonstrate good faith efforts to substitute the decertified SBE.
-Failure to demonstrate good faith efforts to substitute a decertified SBE will result in the Bidder being declared non-responsive, if done prior to the award of the contract, or the contractor being held in default of the contact, if done after the award of the contract.
+- A. The city may decertify the SBE for any of the following reasons: - Changes in the firm's circumstances since the certification of the firm that render the firm unable to meet the eligibility standards; - 2.
+Information or evidence that was not available to the city at the time the firm was certified that, if available, would have resulted in a denial of certification; - 3.
+Information that was concealed or misrepresented by the firm in connection with the certification application or review conducted by the city; - 4.
+A change in the certification standard or requirements of the city since the certification of the firm; - B. Prior to taking formal action, city staff shall provide the business with written notice of the proposed revocation.
+During the pendency of the proceeding, the SBE firm's certification shall remain valid.
+The office of contract compliance staff shall then prepare a recommendation regarding the proposed revocation for review and approval by the chief operating officer.
+If approved by the chief operating officer, the OCC shall issue an initial notice of decertification to the SBE owner by certified mail.
+The SBE may appeal the initial notice of decertification within seven days of the receipt of the initial notice of decertification.
+If the SBE owner fails to appeal the initial notice of decertification within the time period set forth in this section, the decertification shall be final and take effect immediately. - C. If the OCC decertifies an SBE proposed to work, or currently working, on a contract, the decertified SBE's participation on the contract may no longer be counted toward fulfillment of the city's SBE goals.
+If the contractor no longer meets the city's SBE goals after the decertification of the former SBE, the contractor shall be required, within 30 days after notification by the office of contract compliance, to demonstrate good faith efforts to substitute the decertified SBE.
+Failure to demonstrate good faith efforts to substitute a decertified SBE will result in the bidder being declared nonresponsive, if done prior to the award of the contract, or the contractor being held in default of the contact, if done after the award of the contract.